Puberty

 Large-scale, international type 1 diabetes registries show that in general, type 1 diabetes incidence increases with age during childhood, and peaks at puberty (Soltesz et al. 2007).

-Why?
-We don't know.
 Puberty involves not only increased growth but also an increase in hormone levels and increased insulin resistance, which could stress the insulin-producing beta cells.
 It is understandable then that a "breakdown of the system" could occur during puberty (Ludvigsson 2006).
-In healthy children, insulin resistance starts to increase a few years before puberty begins, around age 7 (weight gain only explains a small part of this increase) (Jeffery et al. 2012).
-The onset of puberty may be a time of increased sensitivity to environmental factors (Roy et al. 2009).
+In healthy children, insulin resistance starts to increase a few years before puberty begins, around age 7 (whereas weight gain only explains a small part of this increase) (Jeffery et al. 2012).
+The onset of puberty may also be a time of increased sensitivity to environmental factors (Roy et al. 2009).

 One study aimed to determine whether or not increasing insulin resistance before or during puberty may contribute to type 1 diabetes onset.
 They found that insulin resistance rose continuously in German children from age 5 through the early teens, preceding the onset of puberty.
 Yet this increase was not related to the onset of islet antibodies in these children, who were at genetic risk of type 1 diabetes (Raab et al. 2013).